 Tabletop games aren’t just for big groups.
-Some of the best board games work wonderfully with only two players, pitting you head-to-head with an opponent, or having you pool your brains together in a co-operative venture.
+The best 2-player board games offer some of the hobby’s absolute finest experiences – regardless whether they pit you head-to-head with an opponent, or pool your brains together in a co-operative venture.
 Whether you’re playing with friends or a partner, there’s plenty of two-player board games around to fill your game nights.

 In any case, we’ve picked out games that are readily available, and won’t cost a bomb to buy.
-Test these out if you’re looking for something to fill your overflowing collection, or fancy another way of spending time with friends and family.
+If you’re after something perfect for a romantic twosome, try our guide to the best couples’ board games; otherwise, test these out for the next addition to your board game storage (or simply another way of spending time with friends and family).

 These are the best two-player board games: